gentoo111/md_cv/index.md

 - Proficiency in developing web projects using Java and front-end technologies

 ## Project Management & Leadership
-- Years of project management experience, full project documentation is exported during the course of the project
+- Seasoned project manager with a proven track record of leading teams to meticulously document project lifecycles

 ## Communication
 - Effective Listening & Clear Expression